 The technical case study on how Microsoft has increased productivity and asset protection using OneDrive for Business is very detailed and covers a lot of interesting topics.
-We won’t discuss the entire case study as it slightly technical.
+We won’t discuss the entire case study as it was slightly technical.
 However, we will look into the guidance on how Security of work files in OneDrive for Business is managed.
 Security is one of the main reasons that many organisations point raise when we deal with moving work files to the cloud.
-Let look at how Microsoft is dealing with this and learn form their experience.
+Let look at how Microsoft is dealing with this and learn from their experience.

 Microsoft IT administrators create policies and configuration standards to securely use OneDrive for Business in the corporate environment and enforce business rules.
 At a high level, here are some of the ways Microsoft does it:

 - Scan for sensitive data.
 Use data loss prevention (DLP) policies to constantly scan OneDrive for Business files and folders for sensitive data.

 Data Loss Prevention is one of those areas which is not used extensively yet with organisations I come across.
 If you are thinking about OneDrive for Business, DLP should be part of your plan from day 1.

 - Prevent unintended data sharing.
 Use Windows Information Protection, to differentiate between personal and business information.
 Windows Information Protection encrypts company data and helps to prevent inadvertent data sharing.

 - Default settings protect work.
 Treat any file that is created on a work device as a work product.